Active Support Cache Store

 key = normalize_key(name, options)

-instrument(:delete, key) do
+instrument(:delete, key, options) do

 delete_entry(key, **options)